-Dato' Seri Kalimullah bin Masheerul Hassan, a Malaysian, male, aged 64, began a career in journalism in 1979 and served in various local and international organizations before becoming a businessman in 1995.
-Since then, he has held key positions in various Malaysian listed corporations.
-Dato' Seri Kalimullah was also tapped by the Government to serve on various Government agencies and boards, including as Chairman of the national news agency, Bernama, Deputy Chairman of then Malaysia's largest newspaper group, the New Straits Times Press (M) Bhd, while continuing to as Chief Executive Officer and Executive Chairman of ECM Libra Berhad, which he co-founded with two partners in 2002.
+Dato' Seri Kalimullah bin Masheerul Hassan, a Malaysian, male, aged 65, began a career in journalism in 1979 before becoming a businessman in 1995.
+Since then, he has held positions in various Malaysian listed corporations.
+Dato' Seri Kalimullah was also tapped by the Government to serve on various Government agencies and boards, including as Chairman of the national news agency, Bernama, Deputy Chairman of the New Straits Times Press (M) Bhd, while continuing as Chief Executive Officer and Executive Chairman of ECM Libra Berhad, which he co-founded with two partners in 2002.
 He also served as a member of the National Unity Advisory Panel, the Multimedia Development Corporation (MdEC), the National Information Technology and various public-listed companies.
 He is now focusing on charity works undertaken by the ECM Libra Foundation which was set up and funded by him and his two partners, Dato' Chua Ming Huat and Dato' Lim Kian Onn.

 Dato' Seri Kalimullah was appointed Chairman of the Board of Directors ("Board") of ECM Libra Group Berhad ("ECMLG" or "Company") on 16 June 2006.
-He attended three of the four Board meetings held during the financial year ended 31 December 2021.
+He attended five of the six Board meetings held during the financial year ended 31 December 2022.

 Dato' Seri Kalimullah is Chairman of the ECM Libra Foundation Board of Trustees.
 His son, En Akil Hassan bin Kalimullah, is his Alternate Director in ECMLG.
 Dato' Seri Kalimullah is a substantial shareholder of ECMLG and has no family relationship with the other major shareholders of ECMLG and has no conflict of interest with ECMLG.
-He has never had any conviction for any offences and has not been imposed with any public sanction or penalty by the relevant regulatory bodies during the financial year ended 31 December 2021.
+He has never had any conviction for any offences and has not been imposed with any public sanction or penalty by the relevant regulatory bodies during the financial year ended 31 December 2022.